#[value]Expand description

 inside of a “value cell” as Vc<...>.

-A Vc represents a (potentially lazy) memoized computation.
-Each Vc’s value is placed
+A Vc represents the result of a computation.
+Each Vc’s value is placed into a cell

-into a cell associated with the current TaskId.
-That Vc object can be awaited to get
+associated with the current TaskId.
+That Vc object can be awaited to get a read-only

 This macro accepts multiple comma-separated arguments.
 For example: